 To solve this problem, we used an application called DDUtil to bridge the derived CAT port associated with the SDR to a physical serial port on the PC.
 The PC’s physical port is then connected to the microHAM SMD associated with the Flex-6700 SDR.
 The pictures above show how DDUtil is set up to do this.

 The microHAM gear, WinKeyer, Rotators, Radio CAT Interfaces, Amplifier/Auto Tuner Interfaces, etc., all use serial or COM ports on a host PC for control.
 It’s also true that many loggers have trouble accessing serial ports above COM16.
 This requires a carefully developed COM port allocation plan for a complex station like ours.
 The figure above shows this part of our design.

-The last part of the hardware puzzle required to integrate the SDR into our station was the installation of a second microHAM uLink Bus Hub, microHAM Relay 10 Control Box and an A/B antenna switch which is controlled by the microHAM SMDs.
+The last part of the hardware puzzle required to integrate the SDR into our station was the installation of a second microHAM uLink Bus Hub, microHAM Relay 10 Control Box, and an A/B antenna switch controlled by the microHAM SMDs.
 This allows the 4th radio port on our antenna switching matrix to be shared between the Icom IC-7600 and the Flex-6700 SDR.

-The last step in the integration of the Flex-6700 SDR was to configure the microHAM system for the new equipment.
-This involves adding SMD #5 to the microHAM system and configuring it (and the rest of the system) to know about the Flex-6700 SDR, associated amplifier and its interconnections to the rest of the system.
+The last step in integrating the Flex-6700 SDR was configuring the microHAM system for the new equipment.
+This involves adding SMD #5 to the microHAM system and configuring it (and the rest of the system) to know about the Flex-6700 SDR, associated amplifier, and its interconnections to the rest of the system.

-The Flex-6700 SDR Hardware is controlled and operated via FlexRadio’s SmartSDR Application over a network.
-We have 1 Gbps wired and an 802.11 b/g/n Wireless Ethernet systems in our home and the SmartSDR/Flex-6700 SDR combination works well over either network.
-The software-based approach used with most SDR allows new features to be added to the radio via software upgrades.
+The Flex-6700 SDR Hardware is controlled and operated over a network via FlexRadio’s SmartSDR Application.
+We have 1 Gbps wired and an 802.11 b/g/n Wireless Ethernet system in our home, and the SmartSDR/Flex-6700 SDR combination works well over either network.
+The software-based approach with most SDRs allows new features to be added to the radio via software upgrades.